Skip to content

 thumbnail

 The PAC meets at least five times a year with most meetings conducted virtually, in English and French.
-“We also meet once a year in-person, which helps us get to know each other a bit better and share ideas in a relaxed, informal setting,” said Pratt.
-“PAC members are also invited to attend and participate in HDRN Canada’s annual public forum, Health Data for All of Us, which is a great way to learn about emergent and burning issues in the health data landscape.”
+“We also meet once a year in-person, which helps us get to know each other a bit better and share ideas in a relaxed, informal setting,” he said.
+“PAC members are also invited to participate in HDRN Canada’s annual public forum, Health Data for All of Us, which is a great way to learn about the challenges and opportunities for health data use.”

-To apply to become a member of HDRN Canada’s Public Advisory Council, complete this form by July 30, 2025.
-If you have questions or would like to submit your application in a different format (e.g., video or MS word form), please email Jannath Naveed at jannath.naveed@hdrn.ca.
+To apply to become a member of HDRN Canada’s Public Advisory Council, complete this form by April 30, 2026.
+If you have questions or would like to submit your application in a different format, please email Jannath Naveed at jannath.naveed@hdrn.ca.